 How I Fell Down the Law of Attraction Rabbit Hole

-That’s when I got hooked.
-I started spending hours visualizing, chanting affirmations, and policing every single thought.
-I became so focused on building a “perfect” future that I stopped taking care of the life I was already living.
+I started spending hours visualizing, repeating affirmations, and monitoring every single thought.
+I became so focused on creating a “perfect” future that I stopped taking care of the life I was already living.

 The Law of Attraction didn’t ruin my life.
 My obsession with it did.